 Employee Incentive Programs in 2022

 Today’s employee incentive programs have to consider the wants and needs of the modern worker.
-Items such as paid transport, gyms and free coffee/tea may not be as viable as before, since almost every company offers them.
+Items such as paid transport, gyms and free coffee/tea are not as viable now as before, since almost every company offers them.

 To stand out, employers and managers need to modernize their approach to employee appreciation and think outside the box when creating employee incentive programs.
 These programs will help you mitigate the cost of disengaged employees in your organization.